How To Make a Hazardous Waste Determination

 • P and U Listed Hazardous Wastes: The P and U listings, found under §261.33, contain both pure or commercial grade formulations of certain specific unused chemicals that are hazardous to humans or the environment.

 In some cases, you will determine that the waste stream is not a listed hazardous waste.
-Under these circumstances, you must conduct waste sampling and analysis.
+When determining whether a waste stream is hazardous, sampling and testing are essential if there’s any uncertainty about its classification.

 When is comes to determining if a waste is hazardous you also need to look at the characteristics.
 Some mixtures of waste can be just as hazardous as a single material of waste, or they can be very benignant.
 That is why listing isn't always a plausible way to account for mixtures.
 Therefore, we have to look at the characteristics.
 According to RCRA, a waste must have these characteristics in order to be hazardous: